 The purpose of this policy is to align campus access with evolving COVID-19 protocols.
-This policy and associated protocols are based largely on the San Francisco Department of Public Health, the Center for Disease Control's ("CDC") Interim Public Health Recommendations for Fully Vaccinated People, the CAL/OSHA COVID-19 Prevention Emergency Temporary Standards, and limited recommendations from the State of California Department of Public Health.
-Following completion of spring 2022 finals, on May 16, 2022, the College largely eliminated COVID-19 requirements while retaining the ability to reimplement needed COVID-19 pandemic protections if triggered by a surge or campus outbreak, as discussed more fully below in Sections X and XI.
+This policy and associated protocols are based largely on the CAL/OSHA COVID-19 Prevention Standards.
+Following completion of the spring 2022 semester, the College largely eliminated COVID-19 requirements while retaining the ability to reimplement needed COVID-19 pandemic protections if triggered by a surge or campus outbreak.